Stefan Rinke: Biography

 From 1996 to 1998, the German Research Foundation (DFG) granted him a postdoctoral fellowship.
 During this time he spent research periods in Santiago de Chile and Washington D.C., among other places.
 In September 1998 he was appointed Visiting Assistant Professor for the Comparative History of the Americas and Europe at Tufts University, where he taught until 1999.

-In the same year, Stefan Rinke took up a position as assistant professor (Wissenschaftlicher Assistant) in Eichstätt.
-In 2003, he completed his ‘Habilitation’ with a study on North Americanization and socio-cultural change in Chile.
+In 1999 Stefan Rinke took up a position as assistant professor in Eichstätt.
+In 2003, he qualified as a professor (Habilitation) with a thesis on North Americanization and socio-cultural change in Chile.
 In 2005, he was appointed professor of Latin American history at Freie Universität Berlin.
-From 2007 to 2009 and from 2017 to 2019 he was chairman of the Institute of Latin American Studies.
+From 2007 to 2009, from 2017 to 2019, and from 2023 to 2024, Rinke was chairman of the institute council of the Latin American Institute at the Freie Universität Berlin.

 Research focus

 Stefan Rinke explores the history of Latin America primarily from a transregional and global historical perspective.
 His research focuses on cultural globalization and North Americanization, popular culture, revolutions, memory and historical consciousness, history of knowledge, trans-American relations, temporality and future.
-They cover the period from colonial times (Columbus, Conquista of Mexico, identities), the independence period (Atlantic revolutions, thinking about the future), the 19th century (state-building and dictatorships, USA and Latin America), the 20th century (World War I, football, aviation, experts) to contemporary history (memory and conflict in Columbia and Chile, Colonia Dignidad).
+They cover the period from colonial times (Columbus, Conquista of Mexico, Creole identities), the independence period (Atlantic revolutions, thinking about the future), the 19th century (state-building and dictatorships, USA and Latin America), the 20th century (World War I, football, aviation, experts) to contemporary history (memory and conflict in Colombia and Chile, Colonia Dignidad).
 His territorial focus lies on Chilean and Mexican history, among others.